 Census education resources programmes

-These will help educate children and young people on the importance of the census and about how the information it collects helps shape the society we live in.
+These programmes help educate children and young people on the importance of the census and about how the information it collects helps shape the society we live in.

 Census Primary Education Resources Programme - Let’s Count!

-To support Census 2021, we at the Office for National Statistics (ONS) have partnered with education resource centre iChild to develop an exciting, free education resource programme.
+To support Census 2021, we’ve partnered with education resource centre iChild to develop an exciting, free education resource programme.

 It’s cross-curricular - leading on maths - and covers Early Years Foundation Stage (EYFS), Key Stage 1 and Key Stage 2 with specific resources for Year 6.

 This easy-to-use education programme can help improve maths and writing skills, using Census 2021, a significant real-life event, as a stimulus.
-Let’s Count! provides flexible and time-saving resources, which will support schools through COVID-19.
-These resources will help to re-engage children and families in learning, and celebrate local community, as part of the recovery curriculum.
+Let’s Count! provides flexible and time-saving resources, which support schools through the coronavirus (COVID-19) pandemic.
+These resources help to re-engage children and families in learning, and celebrate local community, as part of the recovery curriculum.

 Visit www.letscount.org.uk to register your school today.